This post may contain affiliate links. Please read our disclosure policy.

 crustless pecan pie ingredients on a kitchen counter.

-• Egg: An egg adds structure to the pie.
+• Egg: Adds structure to help the pie set.

-• Vanilla: Pure vanilla extract adds a wonderful flavor.
+• Vanilla: Pure vanilla extract enhances the flavor.

-• Salt: A small amount balances out the sweetness in the filling.
+• Salt: Balances the sweetness in the filling.

 • Flour: Use all-purpose flour.
-To make a gluten-free crustless pecan pie, I recommend using King Arthur Gluten Free Measure For Measure Flour.
+For a gluten-free option, I suggest King Arthur Gluten Free Measure For Measure Flour.

 Recipe Variations

-• Add Bourbon or Whisky: Whisk 1 teaspoon of bourbon or whisky directly into the filling.
-The alcohol will evaporate during baking, leaving behind a warm, tangy taste that complements the sweetness of the pie.
+• Add Bourbon or Whiskey: Mix in 1 teaspoon of bourbon or whiskey with the filling.
+The alcohol will bake off, leaving a warm, slightly tangy flavor that pairs beautifully with the pie’s sweetness.

-• Include Shredded Coconut: Stir 1 tablespoon of shredded coconut directly into the filling.
-The coconut adds a tropical twist and a slightly chewy texture that melds well with the pecans.
+• Stir in Shredded Coconut: For a tropical twist, add 1 tablespoon of shredded coconut to the filling.
+It adds a light chewiness that complements the pecans.

-• Play with Sweeteners: While maple syrup is preferred, you could try honey or agave nectar.
-Each alternative sweetener brings its distinct flavor, allowing you to tailor the pie to your liking.
+• Use Alternative Sweeteners: While maple syrup is the go-to, you can also try honey or agave nectar.
+Each one adds its own distinctive flavor to the pie.

-• Add Chocolate Chips: For the chocolate lovers out there, mix in a tablespoon of mini chocolate chips into the filling.
-Chocolate and pecans are a match made in heaven!
+• Add Chocolate Chips: For a chocolatey kick, stir in a tablespoon of mini chocolate chips.
+Chocolate and pecans are a delicious combination!

 How To Make A Crustless Pecan Pie